davidirving98/COMP30830-SE-Project-Work/README.md

 ## Features

-- **User Authentication**: Create an account and log in for a personalized experience.
+- **User Authentication**: Create an account and log in for a personalised experience.
 - **Interactive Map**: View stations across Dublin on a map.
 - **Navigation Assistance**: Get station addresses and directions from your current location.
 - **Weather Forecast**: Check 24-hour weather information to plan your bike trips.
-- **Bike Availability Trends**: Analyze bike availability trends for specific stations.
+- **Bike Availability Trends**: Analyse bike availability trends for specific stations.

 ---